 Sellers Rights in Today’s Real Estate Market

-- Buyers are under the strict impression that ‘bottom fishing’ or ‘low balling’ in this real estate market is the way to go.
+– Buyers are under the strict impression that ‘bottom fishing’ or ‘low balling’ in this real estate market is the way to go.
 Understand that their Realtor may have advised them to proceed this way.
 So don’t go crazy here.
 Imagine yourself as the buyer and what would you do.
 You might try to go with a low offer and see if the seller would bite at it at first.
 But know your bottom line and discuss that with your agent.
 So KNOW YOUR SELLER CLOSING COSTS!
 In fact, ensure your real estate agent gives you a ‘net sheet’ right up front so you know approximately how much money you will ‘net’ from your home sale.
 Very important to you!

-- Whether the offer is what you call a good offer or not, it is required by the Realtor Code of Ethics that the realtor present every offer to you, the seller.
+– Whether the offer is what you call a good offer or not, it is required by the Realtor Code of Ethics that the real estate agent present every offer to you, the seller.
 Even when it is totally bizarre!
 Step away and return to the bargaining table in fighting form.
 Discuss the negotiation process and dollar amount you want to reach with your realtor…use her expertise to strategize a counter offer.
 This is another or your sellers rights.

 – You hired your Realtor based upon good representation they made that they would work in your best interests.
 Let them come up with variables to make the counter offer more palatable…like closing time frames, home repairs to be made, help with closing costs and financing alternatives.
 Expect your Realtor to work hard for you here and not agree to whatever the buyer requests.
 Meeting part way is a good way to negotiate fairly.